IIABW is a resource to help people who are interested in owning their own agency. Here is Starting An Agency.pdf

-Access to insurance companies You can't sell insurance without access to insurance companies and managing general agents.
+Acces to Markets: You can't sell insurance without access to insurance companies and managing general agents.
 For property and casualty insurance, most companies are looking for a long-term relationship.
 Getting an appointment usually requires, among other things, experience in the business, a track record of successful marketing and selling, a marketing territory geographically desirable to the companies and a solid proposed business model.

 Sales & Administrative Skills: Some people have great selling skills and can make great insurance producers.
 Other people are great at administration and service.
 Starting an agency from scratch will require both sets of skills until you get large enough to hire others.